Champlain Valley Bike Accident Prevention Guide

-Riding a bike is the perfect way to get some exercise, destress, and enjoy the outdoors.
-Especially when you can ride in Vermont’s Green Mountains, or New York’s Adirondack Mountains, which are second to none.
-The breathtaking scenes of the mountainscapes, forests, rivers, ponds, and wildlife are an excellent way to unwind.
-However, bike accidents can happen anywhere.
+Riding a bike is the perfect way to get some exercise, de-stress, and enjoy the outdoors, especially when you can ride your bike in Vermont’s Green Mountains or New York’s Adirondack Mountains.
+The mountainscapes, forests, rivers, ponds, and wildlife are an excellent way to unwind.
+Don’t let a bicycle crash turn a beautiful day into a nightmare.
+Unfortunately, bike accidents can happen anywhere.
 If you ride alongside motor vehicles, you need to take precautions while you ride.

 Bike Laws in Vermont and New York